-These capital assets are not shared costs and can be directly identified to the cost objects.
+These capital assets are not shared costs and can be directly identified to the Cost Objects.
 Therefore, in this context, the allocation of the RAB in the CAM refers to the need to assign the correct asset value for each declared service which (a) reflects the assets deployed in that service plus (b) achieves consistency with IPART's total RAB determination.

 The approach described above achieves this in a manner consistent with the principles discussed in section 1 because it a) enables total costs to be allocated, b) allocates costs only once, and c) ensures that the capital costs are allocated on a direct and causal relationship.
 The RAB value calculated under this approach ensures that IPART's determined depreciation allowance is appropriately and consistently allocated to each service.

-This approach of assigning RAB value to respective Cost Objects is considered to be appropriate and sound, as the resultant allocated RAB for the cost object reflects the proportionate asset value in the FAR.
-This approach achieves IPART's causality principle, as the RAB values allocated to each of the declared service reflects the value of the assets which are being used to provide that service.
+This approach of assigning the RAB value to respective Cost Objects is considered to be appropriate and sound, as the resultant allocated RAB for the Cost Object reflects reasonable allocation based on asset value in the FAR.
+This approach achieves IPART's causality principle, as the RAB values allocated to each of the declared service reflects to some extent the value of the assets which are being used to provide that service.